Sreekiranar/tesseract2dict/README.md

 # TESSERACT2DICT
+This class contains two main funtions:

-Input an image and get the extracted text as a dataframe which gives the content, coordinates (x,y,w,h) and confidence of each word.
+1. **tess2dict**: Input an image and get the extracted text as a dataframe which gives the content, coordinates (x,y,w,h) and confidence of each word.
 Essentially, it is a wrapper on pytesseract to output a dataframe.
+2. **word2text**: Once you obtain the dataframe, you can pass it through this function along with a bounding box to get the text inside the given box with proper formatting.
 ### Prerequisites

 - beautifulsoup4